RWS/studio-api-docs/README.md

 - If you wish to test your changes locally you can follow the [DOCFX Installation guideline](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html) and [build the entire solution locally](https://dotnet.github.io/docfx/tutorial/walkthrough/walkthrough_create_a_docfx_project.html)
 - Our documentation automatically fills in the product name and other details so you don't have to make the changes manually if we decide to update the product name.
 Use the '<var:VariableName>' construct to tell our documentation engine to fill in the info for you.
 Here are the constructs available at this point:

-      <var:ProductName> - The product name, for example Trados Studio
-      <var:ProductNameWithEdition> - The official product release name including the edition, for example 'Trados Studio 2021'
-      <var:ProductVersion> - the official product version, for example Studio16
-      <var:VersionNumber> - the official product version number, such as 16
-      <var:VisualStudioEdition> - the most recent development compatible Microsoft Visual Studio edition
-      <var:PluginPackedPath> - the location where plugins are deployed, for example '%AppData%\Roaming\SDL\SDL Trados Studio\16\Plugins\Packages\'
+      Var:ProductName - The product name, for example Trados Studio Var:ProductNameWithEdition - The official product release name including the edition, for example 'Trados Studio 2021' Var:ProductVersion - the official product version, for example Studio16 Var:VersionNumber - the official product version number, such as 16 Var:VisualStudioEdition - the most recent development compatible Microsoft Visual Studio edition Var:PluginPackedPath - the location where plugins are deployed, for example '%AppData%\Roaming\SDL\SDL Trados Studio\16\Plugins\Packages\'
-      <var:PluginUnpackedPath> - the location where plugins are unpacked, for example '%AppData%\Roaming\SDL\SDL Trados Studio\16\Plugins\Unpacked\'
+      Var:PluginUnpackedPath - the location where plugins are unpacked, for example '%AppData%\Roaming\SDL\SDL Trados Studio\16\Plugins\Unpacked\'
-      <var:InstallationFolder> - the current installation folder of our product, for example 'C:\Program Files\SDL\SDL Trados Studio\Studio16\'
+      Var:InstallationFolder - the current installation folder of our product, for example 'C:\Program Files\SDL\SDL Trados Studio\Studio16\'

 ### Writing guidelines
 For consistency and ease of use we recommend you read [Writing Guidelines](writing_guidelines.md) before making any contribution.
 This helps keep a consistency across the reading material as well facilitate good writing and straightforward expression of concepts.